miker704/Strife/patches2.md

     - Added the first show blanks (blur data to be rendered from props/state sections of a component) to UPC Panel.
     - Solved a bug in pending friends list when opening the Mega Upc Modal to interact with a the request if the pending list has only one in the list and upon rejecting or approving of the request to modal closes but if the request is rejected by the sender or the receiver and a new request from another user or the same user is received while the current user is still at the pending page the modal reopens solution was to use a useEffect to track the current incoming and outgoing requests if they both together reach zero close the modal if it is still open and if a request is received while still at the page the modal does not automatically open back up.
     - Moved the action button group outside of inner index wrapper in online friends list page.
+    - Add the ability to teleport to an existing dmServer or create on when clicking the body of a friend list item in online friends page.

 ## Backend Changes